IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/basic-rsi-strategy.md

 ![](/assets/images/tutorials/rsi/histplot.svg)

-ETH seems to react better to our strategy on average than BTC, maybe due to the market's higher volatility, a different structure, or just pure randomness.
+ETH seems to react more aggressively to our strategy on average than BTC, maybe due to the market's higher volatility, a different structure, or just pure randomness.

 And here's one of the main takeaways of such analysis: using strategies with simple and